safl/chplforpyp-docs/docs/source/basics.rst

 Classes and Objects
 -------------------

-In Python everything is an object and all objects have a textual representation defined by the object.str(), etc. is there equivalent functionality in Chapel?
+In Python, everything is an object and all objects have a textual representation defined by the object.str(), etc. is there equivalent functionality in Chapel?

 +--------------------------------------------------+-+----------------------------------------------------+
 | Python                                           | | Chapel                                             |